PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 Write down every single customer conversation.
 Be thorough.
 It's easy to get recency bias or you may want to come back to a detail that didn't seem important at the time.
 We built a Google Doc over 100 pages long in the first few weeks of doing this.

-## Level 1 - Validating the problem and getting users to talk to you
+## Level 1 - Getting users to talk to you and validating the problem

-Now that you _think_ there is a problem, you should start seeing if others see the same issue.
-To get meetings, prioritize:
+Now that you _think_ there is a problem, you should figure out if others see the same issue.
+To do this, talk to them.

+This can be very challenging - you're asking people to give up their time in the vague hope that you _might_ one day decide to solve their problem, if indeed they even have the problem.

+Here are a list of ways to get meetings, ranked from easiest to hardest:

 1. people that you're buddies with "hey Joe, can I ask a favor"
 1. people that you have worked with before - similar message to above